kisanms/Live_Tracker/README.md

   - what extra changes needed in the application
   - chnages in manager and admin loc noti (it should show staff inside that there current move loc details)
   - at the time of sign Up company name list should show so user can select from there easily
+  - manager have to generate a key for employee so nobody can access the app easily
 ## 🎉 Features Implementation
 ### Admin Dashboard
 - Company data management